jratzenboeck/jratzenboeck-blog/_posts/2017-09-10-anglar-systemjs-gulp.md

     module loader into Gulp.
 Luckily there is a SystemJS builder for Gulp, which you provide the location of the config file as described in the second section of the post.
 The buildStatic method then gets the location of the compiled main.js file created by the compile task before and the desired output filename after loading all required modules.
-The output is again a gulp stream which can be further processed.
+The output is again a Gulp stream which can be further processed.
 In this simplified example the generated app.js file gets copied to the destination directory.
-For production usage you can insert a minfication step in between if you want to deliver the smallest possible file size where your JavaScript code resides in.
+For production usage you can insert a minification step in between if you want to deliver the smallest possible file size where your JavaScript code resides in.

     ```